Arsero/arsero/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ (after that : Lua and Python)
+- 👯 I’m looking to collaborate on Open Source projects
+- 💬 Ask me about the life and the street, the real one
+- 😄 Pronouns: Arsero
 - ⚡ Fun fact: I made a password manager, twice !
-But, I don't use them. 🙃
+But, I don't use them.
+(KeePass 2) 🙃

 <!--
 **Arsero/arsero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.